 Pharm.D.
-Application Process and Instructions (2012-2013)
+Application Process and Instructions (2014-2015)

-The PharmCAS and UNMC Supplemental Application due dates are December 3, 2012 and January 7, 2013, respectively.
+The PharmCAS and UNMC Supplemental Application due dates are January 6, 2015 and February 15, 2015, respectively.

-Step 1: Complete PharmCAS Application by December 3, 2012
+Step 1: Complete PharmCAS Application by January 6, 2015

 - PCAT Scores are required - see https://tpc-etesting.com/pcat/Default.aspx for test dates (July test dates are highly recommended)

-Step 2: Complete UNMC Supplemental Application by January 7, 2013
+Step 2: Complete UNMC Supplemental Application by February 15, 2015

-Step 4: Complete PharmCAS Academic Update (December-January)
+Step 4: Complete PharmCAS Academic Update (December-February)

 Step 5: Admissions Decision and Requirements

-Submit an online application through PharmCAS.
+Submit an online application through PharmCAS (www.PharmCAS.org).
 Detailed instructions are available on the PharmCAS site for submission of your application, transcripts, recommendation letters and PCAT scores.
 All requested materials should be submitted directly to PharmCAS.
 Please note that PharmCAS requires 4-6 weeks for verification purposes before an application is forwarded to individual colleges of pharmacy.
 Log into your PharmCAS account regularly to verify all materials were received.
-Without a verified PharmCAS application, PharmCAS will not release your file and you cannot be considered for admission to our program.
+Without a verified PharmCAS application, PharmCAS will not release your file to UNMC and you cannot be considered for admission to our program.

-Applicants cannot be considered without online submission of a UNMC Supplemental Application [Personal Questionnaire, Prerequisite Worksheet, ACT scores (UNMC Code = 2487), and $45 Fee].
-The Personal Questionnaire may be reviewed at: http://net.unmc.edu/apply/phar_sup.asp, however, the actual online Supplemental Application is not made available to applicants until the college receives their verified application from PharmCAS.
-Following receipt of your verified application from PharmCAS, we will send access and completion instructions via email.
+Applicants cannot be considered without online submission of a UNMC Supplemental Application (Personal Questionnaire, Prerequisite Worksheet, ACT scores (UNMC Code = 2487), and $45 Fee).
+The Personal Questionnaire may be reviewed at http://net.unmc.edu/apply/phar_sup.asp, however, the actual online Supplemental Application is not made available to applicants until the college receives their verified application from PharmCAS.
+Following receipt of your verified application from PharmCAS, we will send access and completion instructions via e-mail.

-Admission Decision and Requirements:
+Step 5 - Admission Decision and Requirements:

-- Doctor of Pharmacy Program
+Doctor of Pharmacy Program